refinedev/refine/documentation/docs/guides-and-concepts/hooks/navigation/useNavigation.md

 ### Edit

-Now let's see what we should do if we want to go to the editing page of one of our posts.
+Let's see what we should do if we want to go to the editing page of one of our posts.

 ```tsx
 import { Button } from "antd";